swcarpentry/training-course/_submissions/round-12/3/2015-03-24-will-cornwell.md

-+---
+---
-+date: 2015-03-24
+date: 2015-03-24
-+round: Round 12
+round: Round 12
-+title: Stochastic assessment as a demotivational tool +author: Will Cornwell
+title: Stochastic assessment as a demotivational tool
+author: Will Cornwell
-+permalink: /2015/03/will-cornwell-motivation/
+permalink: /2015/03/will-cornwell-motivation/
-+tags:
+tags:
-+  - Motivation
+  - Motivation
-+---
+---

 When I was an undergrad, we had a PhD student running one of our sections of a large course.
 The course had a number of essay